nikostoulas/fast-koa-router/README.md

 Prefixes are also used to add middleware.
 Unlike policies they will only be executed if a matching get, post, put, delete or patch is found.
 They are convenient to add authentication or authorization in many paths that start with a prefix eg: /api/v1

-Note than both in prefix and policy middleware ctx.params and ctx._matchedRoute is available.
+Note than both in prefix and policy middleware ctx.params and ctx._matchedRoute are available.

 ## Fast